AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

 For each spaxel in MaNGA galaxies, PIPE3D provides the fraction of luminosity produced by the SSPs across the range of stellar ages and metallicities (``luminosity fractions'').
-We convert the luminosity fractions to stellar mass fractions using the mass-to-light ratios provided for each SSP.
+We convert the luminosity fractions to stellar mass fractions using the mass-to-light ratios provided for each SSP based on the \citet{SalpeterIMF} initial mass function.
 Stellar mass fractions indicate the times at which the spaxel has formed certain quantiles of its total stellar mass, placing constraints on the underlying SFH.
-We then reconstruct non-parametric SFHs with the dense basis approach.
+We then reconstruct nonparametric SFHs with the dense basis approach.

 The dense basis method uses Gaussian processes to create smooth SFHs independent of any functional form that connect stellar mass quantiles (from PIPE3D, in this case) in a physical way \citep{Iyerdb2}.
 That is, for stellar mass quantile times $\{t_x\}$, the reconstructed SFR(t) must satisfy